 Remember, always wear an approved personal flotation device and use caution while on the water.
 Even during the summer months many Saskatchewan lakes have water temperatures that can lead to hypothermia in a short time.
 Plan routes close to shore to minimize time in the water should a capsize occur.

 Saskatchewan weather can change quickly.
 Be alert to changes in wind and weather conditions.
 Know your limitations and wait on shore for weather conditions to improve if struggling on the water.

 Information on paddling safety can be obtained at the Visitor Center or visit AdventureSmart.

 Whether fishing on Kingsmere Lake, wakeboarding on Waskesiu Lake or enjoying a relaxing cruise on Crean Lake it is important to be prepared for the unexpected.
 Knowing how equipment works, watching out for paddlers and having the proper safety equipment are all ways of ensuring everyone enjoys their time on the lake.

 Always wear an approved personal flotation device and use caution while on the water.
 Ensure that the vessel has the required safety equipment on board and be familiar with its operation.
-Please operate motorized vessels in a manner that complies with Transport Canada’s pleasure craft legislation.
+Operate motorized vessels in a manner that complies with Transport Canada’s pleasure craft legislation.
 As in other motor vehicles, it is unlawful to consume alcoholic beverages in a motor vessel or operate a motor vessel while impaired.